Exponefrv1/univk_audio/README.md

-# ⚠️ Repository closed.
+# ⚠️ The library doesn't work and deprecated.
 Do not use it in your projects.

 ![Logo](https://i.imgur.com/68Yy80c.png)
 [![PyPI version](https://badge.fury.io/py/univk-audio.svg)](https://badge.fury.io/py/univk-audio)